 Over-using keywords in content (or keyword stuffing) is (still) the one of the biggest mistakes made by webmasters who choose to re-design their website.
 In an attempt to make the content more perfectly optimisable for crawlers, they overuse certain keywords, which is a really old & bad habit… Google sees right through it!

 If your website was well optimised and was already attracting visitors, it is wise to use the same articles you already had.
 Updating content might negatively affect your site rankings if you change too many keywords or you simply choose not to use any more LSI keywords and phrases just for the sake of simplicity.
-You can use Google AdWords Keyword Planner tool in order to choose the right keywords for your posts.
+If you spend money on Google Adwords, you have access to the Keyword planner, super handy tool!

 While not including keywords in the content is quite bad for your site, keyword stuffing is even worse.
 This is considered a black-hat SEO tactic and is punished accordingly by Google.
 Do not use too many keywords just to rank high in Google.
 Write your posts for humans and you will be rewarded by Google, instead of being punished.